microsoft/AI-Chat-App-Hack/README.md

 **Planning on hacking with Azure OpenAI?** We're able to offer no-cost, limited access to Azure OpenAI - no Azure account needed.
 But we do ask you to use this privilege responsibly!
 [Fill out this form](https://aka.ms/hacktogether/dotnet/AzureOpenAIAccess) to apply.
 Then look for an email from `DoNotReply@hacktogether.net` within 1 business day.
 While you're waiting, [check out the instructions](./OPENAI-README.md) on what to do when you get access.

-> Note: The key will be activated when the hackathon starts on November 20.
+> Note: The key will be activated when the hackathon starts on January 29th.

 ### #01 - Start hacking on January 29th